 The ‘Showcasing Our Unique Technologies’ project was a collaboration with the Museum of Transport and Technology (MOTAT), the Dodd-Walls Centre and the Otago Museum, we took hi-tech stories to museums around the country to the general public in a novel way.

-It made use of hands-on activities, videos, live displays and virtual reality, as well as examples of end-product materials and technologies that are the result of our research.
+It makes use of hands-on activities, videos, live displays and virtual reality, as well as examples of end-product materials and technologies that are the result of our research.

-This novel approach to outreach helped address the challenge of delivering information to different areas around New Zealand by designing a showcase that was portable and adaptable to different spaces.
+This novel approach to outreach helps address the challenge of delivering information to different areas around New Zealand by designing a showcase that is portable and adaptable to different spaces.

-Working in partnership with the two museums allowed us to leverage the deep science communication and exhibition design knowledge and skills within the museums to translate our research into an engaging exhibition format.
+Working in partnership with the two museums allows us to leverage the deep science communication and exhibition design knowledge and skills within the museums to translate our research into an engaging exhibition format.

 The exhibition kicked off at MOTAT in Auckland in May and then headed south to open at Te Manawa in Palmerston North in November.